American Bosch 670T

 Schematic and information

-Each band on the dial is deeply etched into the glass and filled with one of four different colors of pigment.
-When the side lit dial is illuminated, the bands glow with neon like iridescence.
+Each band on the dial is etched into the glass and filled in with colored pigment.
+When the dial is lit, the bands glow with neon like iridescence.